mehdihadeli/awesome-software-architecture/README.md

 ## 🙏 Special Thanks

-Thanks to the authors of the links for their valuable content, that I gather them in one place for finding topcis easier 🙏
+Thanks to the authors of the links for their valuable content, that I gather them in one place for finding topcis easier.

 ## ⭐ Support
 If you like feel free to ⭐ this repository, It helps out :)